numical/svelte-layout/README.md

 ## Next Steps
-1. swipe
+1. drag from minimized
-2. toggleOverlay from state
+2. button on right when ..?